Can market volumes reveal traders' rationality and a new risk premium?: Empirical Analysis

 We now present the above-mentioned findings focusing on different asset classes.

-For each asset class, we begin by examining the extent to which the dynamics outlined by Eqs. (\ref{dSt}) and (\ref{dnt}) hold true for both prices and volumes.
-We expect the lognormality of trading volumes, as illustrated by Carmona and Webster (2013) \cite{CW2013}, while the lognormality of corresponding prices is expected to fail.
+For each asset class, we begin by examining the extent to which the dynamics outlined by Eqs. (\ref{dSt}) and (\ref{dnt}) is true for both prices and volumes.
+We expect the log-normality of trading volumes while the log-normality of the corresponding prices is expected to fail.

-Subsequently, among other estimations, we calculate the ratio of drift-to-diffusion for volumes, the volume and market price of risk, the trading rate, and the risk aversion parameter.
+Subsequently, among other estimations, we calculate the ratio of drift-to-diffusion for volumes, the volume and market price of risk, the trading intensity, and the risk aversion parameter.

-We conclude with a section that compares the values of these parameters across different asset classes.
+We conclude with a section comparing these parameter values across different asset classes.